 Frisch offers a plethora of diverse options, enabling every student to find an activity of interest.
+Below are just some of the many exciting cocurricular opportunities available to students.

 Student Council provides student liaison to the administration of Frisch and promotes student involvement in major issues arising within the Frisch community and in the community at large.
 Student Council’s major function is to improve student life at Frisch.
 Two representatives per grade and four executive officers are elected each spring.